-If you are aware there is going to be a change in Preceptor, you must notify the APPEL Operations Team immediately, and they will discuss with you the necessary arrangements for paperwork and accreditation of the new Preceptor.
-You must ensure there is an adequate handover of information regarding the student's progression and competency between the Preceptors.
+If you are aware there is going to be a change in Preceptor, you must notify the APPEL Ops immediately, and they will discuss with you the necessary arrangements for paperwork and accreditation of the new Preceptor.
+You must ensure there is an adequate handover of information regarding the student's progression and competency between Preceptors.

-Appendix I - Tips from past Preceptors and Students
+Appendix I - Tips and Advice